How we calculate AI visibility

 Every brand is measured across 5 AI platforms, weighted equally:

-02How do we design queries?
+02How do we design prompts?

 03How is the score calculated?